Other Extras that we can quote you for...

-Yes, you can buy a pint of lager in a supermarket for under a £1, yet pay 3-4 times that amount in a hotel or pub.
-But this does not mean you should allow guests to bring their own alcohol on the premises!
-We have with increasing frequency found guests bringing in their own alcohol to the hotel, and openly drinking their own drinks in public areas.
-Some hide a huge stash of supermarket bottles in their car or in the bushes!
-They are surprised and aggrieved when these drinks are confiscated!
+If you bring any food or drink to your wedding event, that has not been agreed in advance and in writing we reserve the right to charge you for this.
+We can all buy a pint of lager in a supermarket for under a £1, so we wonder why we pay 3-4 times that amount in a hotel or pub.
+Never encourage guests to bring their own alcohol on the premises!
+We have with increasing frequency found guests bringing in their own alcohol and openly drinking their own drinks in public areas.
+Some even hide a huge stash of supermarket bottles in their car or in the bushes!
+They are surprised when these drinks are confiscated!

-Some hotels even stipulate the Bride and Groom will be charged a corkage fee for bottles brought in by their guests.
-As the 'empties' get discarded on the premises, it is simple enough to establish which bottles and cans were not bought at the venue.
-We have not gone down this route yet, but it is something we see other venues are writing in to their Terms & Conditions / Contracts.
+Some hotels even stipulate the Bride and Groom will be charged a corkage fee for bottles brought in by their guests, counting up the 'empties' left on the premises.
+It is simple enough to establish which bottles and cans were not bought at the venue.
+This is something we see other venues are writing in to their Terms & Conditions / Contracts.

 A tutor I employ for my boys during the holidays attended a wedding and said guests were 'unhappy about the Manager not letting the Bride serve her own drinks to her guests'.
 I had to explain why we charge 'corkage'.
 Who I asked, pays the wages of the bar staff waiting to serve drinks who are then standing idly by while guests consume their supermarket purchases?
-Who pays the Rates and Council Tax on the building they are drinking their own supermarket wines in?
-Who clears away those same bottles along with our own and pays for the rubbish collection?
+Who pays the Rates & Council Tax on the building?
 Who pays for the heating and lighting, and the insurance on the building?

-And if someone gets food poisoning from consumables brought on the premises, who covers the insurance claim as we all argue the toss over where the food came from?
+And if someone gets food poisoning from consumables brought on the premises, who covers the insurance claim as we all argue where the food came from?

 The best way to understand who does what is to read the wedding planning pages on our site!
 Managing Expectations is about knowing what to expect!